mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *"Village of Northholm: Population 200.
 Found every citizen dead, reanimated within hours.
 Witnesses from nearby—before they fled—describe: 'Dead army.
 Thousands.
 Led by corpse-wizards in black robes.
 And at the rear... something ancient.
 Wearing crown of bone.
 The Dread King.'*

 *"Villages of Frostmere and Ironwood: Same fate.
 Total conversion.
 Undead population now estimated 10,600 and growing with each conquest.*
-}}

-\column

-{{description,note
 *"Rate of advance: 30 miles per week.
 ETA to our borders: 14 days.
 ETA to capitals: 30-40 days."*
+}}

 **Military assessment:**
+{{description,note
 *"Thaldros military: 8,000 soldiers.
 Aethoria military: 6,000.
 Combined: 14,000.*

 *"Enemy forces: 10,600 undead (growing daily).
 Plus necromantic magic.
 Plus lich leadership.*